Calculate AEP

 ../_images/turbine_positions.png

-To estimate the AEP, we will fist estimate wind climate at the hub height of each turbine:
+To estimate the AEP, we will first estimate the wind climate at the hub height of each turbine:

 Coordinates: